santoshurlam/Flappy-Bird-using-RL/README.md

 * NumPy
 * flappy_bird_gym (Cloned Repository from [Flappy-bird-gym](https://github.com/Talendar/flappy-bird-gym))

-**Note:** An Algorithm file was created in the cloned Repository folder to directly import the flappy_bird_gym into the code file.

 ```bash
   pip install Matplotlib
   pip install NumPy
 ```
+**Note:** An algorithm Python file was created in the cloned repository folder to import flappy_bird_gym directly into the code.

 ## State Space

-* This Environment consists of the state as the location of the bird (agent) center.
-* Location is the coordinates of the bird which briefs about the horizontal distance between the bird's center to the next pipe's center and the vertical distance between the bird's center to the hole center of the lower pipe.
+* The environment comprises the bird (agent) center's location as its state.
+* Location shows bird's distance from the next pipe and lower pipe's hole center.
-* State always getting reset after either hitting the pipe or crashing on base.
+* The state keeps resetting every time I hit the pipe or crash on the base.
 * Agent moves upward direction only if it flaps since the PLAYER_VEL_ROT = 0 and player_rot = 0 degrees but initially it was 45 degrees.

 ## Action Space

-The actions that can be taken by the agent in any state are;
+Here are the possible moves that the agent can make at any given state:

 ```bash
   Flap to fly- 1